n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.kobotoolbox.md

 #### About reformatting

-The default JSON format for KoBoToolbox submission data is sometimes hard to deal with, because it is not schema-aware, and all fields are therefore returned as strings.
+The default JSON format for KoBoToolbox submission data is sometimes hard to deal with, because it's not schema-aware, and all fields are therefore returned as strings.

 This node provides a lightweight opinionated reformatting logic, enabled with the **Reformat?** parameter, available on all operations that return form submissions: the submission query, get, and the attachment download operations.